Flying Blue Extra: Is Essential or Extended Worth It?

 Who benefits: Only Explorers who do not fly or earn miles regularly.
 Silver and above already have miles protection through their status.
 If you fly even once a year, your miles are safe anyway.
 This benefit has real value only in rare cases.

-4. Cash & Miles Discount (10%)
+4. Cash & miles Discount (10%)

-Both tiers give you a 10% discount on Cash & Miles bookings - the option to pay partly with miles and partly with cash for revenue tickets.
-If you spend EUR 500/year on Cash & Miles, that is EUR 50 saved.
+Both tiers give you a 10% discount on Cash & miles bookings - the option to pay partly with miles and partly with cash for revenue tickets.
+If you spend EUR 500/year on Cash & miles, that is EUR 50 saved.
 Most travelers do not use this feature heavily enough for it to matter.

 5. Reward Flight Discount (Extended only)